Inge Ryan

-Inge Ryan (born 15 August 1956 in Overhalla) is a Norwegian politician for the Socialist Left Party.
+Inge Ryan (born 15 August 1956 in Overhalla Municipality) is a Norwegian politician for the Socialist Left Party.
 From 2009 to 2017, he was County Governor of Nord-Trøndelag.
-Ryan was mayor of Namsskogan from 1991 to 1995, and was a member of the Parliament of Norway from 2001 to 2009, the last four years as his party's parliamentary leader.
+Ryan was mayor of Namsskogan Municipality from 1991 to 1995, and was a member of the Parliament of Norway from 2001 to 2009, the last four years as his party's parliamentary leader.

 Early and personal life

-Ryan was born 15 August 1956 in Overhalla of forester Arvid Ryan and nurse Irene Opdal.
+Ryan was born 15 August 1956 in Overhalla Municipality.
+His parents were forester Arvid Ryan and nurse Irene Opdal.
 He attended Øysletta School from 1963 to 1969.
 At the age of eight, he started the association Tiger to establish a ski jump.
 He attended Overhalla Lower Secondary School from 1969 to 1972, and was during the period active in orienteering and association football as a goalie.
 He attended Namdal Upper Secondary School from 1972 to 1975, where he took general academics.
 During secondary school, his best subject was history.

 On 5 November 2005, Ryan married Bjørg Tørresdal.
 She was a fellow member of parliament, representing the Christian Democratic Party.
 Priest and Minister of the Environment Helen Bjørnøy wedded the couple.

 In June 2009, Ryan was admitted to Ullevål University Hospital for treatment.
 His close friend and Minister of Health and Care Services, Bjarne Håkon Hanssen from the Labour Party, phoned director Tove Strand at Ullevål to inquire why Ryan was not admitted to Rikshospitalet and whether he was receiving the necessary treatment.
 This spurred a public debate about the incident.